arunviswanathan91/arunviswanathan91/README.md

 - Untargeted serum metabolomics
 - Computational pathology (WSI/DICOM pipeline — this one was not in the plan)
 - Bayesian hierarchical modelling (this one really was not in the plan)
-- Single cell analysis (this one was in the plan but did to happen)
+- Single cell analysis (this one was in the plan but did to happen, but learned to do it for the plan above this)

 *Lab: Cancer Research Program -7, RGCB - Dr. K.B.
 Harikumar's group  (KBH lab)*